tc39/notes/es8/2017-09/sep-26.md

 PST: Nope

 DE: It's up to implementers, there is no requirements for this.
 (Added clarification later: Node already ships V8's Intl support by default; there's nothing for Node to do here.
-However, V8 currently exposes a compile-time flag which some users switch off to disable ECMa 402, which RW is using.)
+However, V8 currently exposes a compile-time flag which some users switch off to disable ECMA 402, which RW is using.)

 RW: We're already shipping Node without `Intl` support